JakeSteam/blog-programming/_posts/2022-02-27-a-writeup-of-a-2017-phishing-scam.md

 I'd worked with this contact before on a shared Google doc, they'd been testing one of my games for me.
 As such, an invite to a document was not at all unusual, and there's usually no risk in opening a Google Doc anyway.

-For many people, myself included, my gmail account is pretty much the centre of my online account.
+For many people, myself included, my gmail account is pretty much the centre of my online life.
 I use it to login to all services, all password resets go there, it has years of payment records.
 Due to 2FA (which Google is [very wisely beginning to force](https://arstechnica.com/gadgets/2021/11/google-wants-every-account-to-use-2fa-starts-auto-enrolling-users/)), my account always felt "safe", but this phish would have bypassed it completely.

 ## Red flags